Recursive Descriptions of Polar Codes: Recursive Descriptions of Polar Codes Decoding Algorithms

 \subsection{A Recursive Description of the BP Algorithm}

-BP is an alternative to SC decoding \cite{Arikan}.
-It is an iterative message-passing algorithm, which messages are defined using Forney's normal factor graph \cite{Forney01}.
-There is no evidence which algorithm is better for general channels, except for the BEC, in which BP is shown to outperform SC \cite{Hussami2009}.
-However, simulations indicate that BP outperforms SC in many cases.
+BP is an iterative message-passing decoding algorithm, which messages are sent over Forney's normal factor graph \cite{Forney01}.
+Although being an alternative to SC decoding \cite{Arikan} there is no evidence which algorithm has better performance over general channels, except for the BEC, in which BP is shown to outperform SC \cite{Hussami2009}.
+Simulations, however, suggest that in many cases BP outperforms SC.
+On the other hand, SCL with small list size $L$ outperforms BP in many cases.

 The order of sending the messages on the graph is called the \textit{schedule} of the algorithm.
-Hussami \textit{et al.} suggested to use a "$Z$ shape schedule" for transferring the messages \cite[Section II.A]{Hussami2009}.
-Here we prefer, to present a serial schedule which is induced from the GCC structure of the code.
+Hussami \textit{et al.} suggested employing the "$Z$ shape schedule" for transferring the messages \cite[Section II.A]{Hussami2009}.
+In this correspondence we introduce a serial schedule which is induced from the GCC structure of the code.

-We begin by describing the type of messages that are computed during the algorithm.
-Figure \ref{fig:uvNormFactGraph} depicts the normal factor graph representation of Arikan's kernel.
-We have $4$ symbol half edges denoted by $u,v,x_0$ and $x_1$.
-These symbols have the following functional dependencies among them $x_0 = u+v$ and $x_1=v$.
-The messages and the inputs that may be sent on the graph are assumed to be llrs, and their values are taken from $\mathbb{R}\bigcup\{\pm\infty\}$.
-The $\infty$ and $-\infty$ are special types of llrs, that indicate known values of $0$ and $1$, respectively.
-They are used to support the existence of the frozen bits of the polar code.
+We begin by describing the types of messages that are computed throughout the algorithm for the $(u+v,v)$ polar code.
+Figure \ref{fig:GCCWithLayerUVVPart} depicts the normal factor graph representation of Arikan's kernel.
+We have four symbol half edges denoted by $u,v,x_0$ and $x_1$.
+These symbols have the following functional dependencies among them: $x_0 = u+v$ and $x_1=v$.
+The messages and the inputs that are sent on the graph are assumed to be LLRs, and their values are taken from $\mathbb{R}\bigcup\{\pm\infty\}$.
+The $\infty$ and $-\infty$ are special types of LLR values that indicate known assignment of $0$ and $1$, respectively.
+They are used to support the existence of the polar code's frozen symbols.